edgarpf/aws-database-specialty/README.md

 * AWS Schema Conversion Tool (SCT) can be used to produce the database migration assessment report.
 * AWS SCT does not include database drivers with the installation.
 Database drivers required to connect to the source and target database need to be downloaded and installed as a separate manual step.
 * SPARQL is the query language used with RDF models and supported by Amazon Neptune.
+* You can stop a DB instance for up to seven days when it is in a Multi-AZ configuration.
+* The maximum item size in DynamoDB is 400 KB.
+* CloudWatch Application Insights for .NET and SQL Server collects metrics and logs of .NET and SQL Server applications across the stack (e.g., IIS server, OS, SQL Server database).
+It collects performance metrics and helps in troubleshooting by automatically correlating errors and creating visual dashboards.
+* The reserved-memory-percent parameter specifies the amount of memory available for non-data use.
+Setting or increasing this parameter value for cluster nodes can improve performance during backups since more memory will be allocated for the backup processes.
+* ***–ssl_mode=verify-full*** ensures that the client connection is encrypted and performs validation of the certificate to ensure that the server is trusted.
+This is for Aurora MySQL DB Cluster..
+* Setting the trustServerCertificate property to false ensures that the client will validate the TLS certificate and confirm that the server is the correct server to connect to.
+This is for a SQL Server on the Amazon RDS database
+* DynamoDB does not have an equivalent command to the SQL TRUNCATE command.
+The only way to delete all data in a DynamoDB table is to perform a table scan to fetch all the item keys.
+Then you must iterate through the keys and delete each item using the delete-item command.
+* ***ssl_server_dn_match*** property must be set to ***true*** on the client to perform certificate verification and ensure that the certificate is from the server.
+This fot Sql Server RDS.
+* The first and most important step in designing a DynamoDB application is to identify the data query access patterns that the application utilizes and model the database based on those patterns.
+* The Global Datastore feature for ElastiCache can be used to create cross-region read replica clusters.7
+* AWS DMS does not migrate indexes.
+For large data migrations, it is most efficient to pre-create indexes in the target Amazon DocumentDB cluster before migrating the data.
+* Setting the “secondaryPreferred” read preference option distributes requests to read replicas on DocumentDB.
+This is recommended as it increases the performance efficiency of the database cluster.
+* ***db.runCommand*** on DocumentDB can be used with explain() method to provide a detailed execution plan of a query and provide insight into the query performance.
+* DocumentDB profiler feature can be enabled to log the details (including execution time) of MongoDB operations to CloudWatch Logs.
+Then, CloudWatch Logs Insights can be used to analyze the data and investigate slow queries.
+* MongoDB currentOp command can be used to list queries that are either blocked or executing longer than a specified time.
+Reference.
+* creating an AWS Lambda Function to read the file from the S3 bucket and import the data items into the DynamoDB table is the simplest and most cost-efficient method to import CSV data.
+* Write-Through caching strategy updates the cache with every write operation, thus ensuring that the cache always contains the most recent data.
+* If the requirement is to perform strongly consistent queries on a new partition key.
+In this scenario, a new DynamoDB table must be created as GSI only supports eventual consistency.
+* LSI shares write-capacity with the base table.
+*